ashishthedev/elevation/README.md

 # Elevation - core

-This is the core elevation project responsible for fetching elevation for a given lat long.
+This is the core elevation project which implements APIs for fetching elevation of a given lat long.